daniel-v/browser-console/README.md

 ## Use

-This package uses `reflectable` and this it is necessary to modify `pubspec.yaml` to include
+This package uses `reflectable` and thus it is necessary to modify `pubspec.yaml` to include

 ```
 dependencies: